 Samuel says: “Real diversity is when people’s voices can be heard at the head of their organisation.”

 Environments that work for everyone

 When corporations first emerged, they were organisations peopled almost exclusively by men of a certain social class and ethnicity.
 These were times when only the able-bodied were accommodated in public life and a woman’s place was at home.

 And while society and the times have moved on, some of our thinking about the workplace hasn’t quite kept pace.

-Does your office have loos, for example, that could be used by non-binary or trans people?
-Or people with dwarfism (with a coat hook low enough so no-one has to leave their coat on the floor?).
+- Does your office have loos, for example, that could be used by non-binary or trans people?

 Physical environments, shift patterns and working hours can very quickly make different types of people feel that this workplace isn’t for them, that their voice and their input is not as important – and that no-one really cares what work is like for them.